 Grow BHL into the most comprehensive, reliable, reputable repository of data-rich biodiversity literature, and other original materials, to support a response to global challenges.

 Please visit BHL collection management to learn more.
-A revision of our collection development policy is currently underway.
+Our collection development policy underwent significant revision as of November 2022.